Dan Graham - Rock My Religion

 Utopian Benches is paired with a second exhibition, From The Collections, which consists of a series of Shaker items specially selected by Francis Cape from the Shaker Museum|Mount Lebanon's extensive collections.
 The items, ranging from a bed to a lap desk, all speak to the Shaker way of thought which inspired the artist's work.

-Utopian Benches and From The Collections are both open to the public during operating hours at the North Family historic site (Friday - Monday, 11AM-4PM, from June 13 through October 13).
+Utopian Benches and From The Collections are both open to the public during operating hours at the North Family historic site (Friday - Monday, 11AM-4PM).
 Admission by donation - all donations directly support to the Museum's ongoing preservation work and educational programs.

 From Mount Lebanon to the World